Cauliflower Facts

 This post may contain affiliate links.
 We may earn a small commission at no extra cost to you.
 Learn more.

-Cauliflower is Available:
+• Cauliflower is available year-round.

 Cauliflower grows from a tiny seed planted in your garden.